pgeu/pgeu-system/docs/confreg/schedule.md

 :    An abstract for the speaker.

 Photo
-:    A photo of the speaker, JPEG format, max 128x128 pixels.
+:    A photo of the speaker, JPEG or PNG format, sized 512x512 pixels.
+Will automaticlaly be resized to 512x512 on upload and centered on a transparent background to keep the aspect ratio, and converted to PNG in order to support said transparency.

+Note that the speaker photo will also be stored in 128x128 format, to support both thumbnails and legacy templates.
+This is automatically updated whenever the main photo field is updated.